 Darwaza is really small nowadays, so you should have no trouble finding any of the following.

 Option A: There are a bunch of chaikhanas in Darvaza you can stay at for a painful 10$.
 They don’t have proper bedding and only provide a thin mattress and no blanket.
 In winter, it gets cold, and there may or may not be heating.
-Most popular option, although not the best in my opinion.
+Most popular option, although not the best in our opinion.

 Option B: 2 small yurts at 150 meters from the crater.
 They can also set up a tent for you and even fry you up some shashlik.
 Count around 10$.

 Option C: Camping with your own gear.
 Some people stay near the crater, others sleep at the train station parking.
 If you are on a tour, you will also camp near the crater, or perhaps just come early in the morning.
 Tour company camping gear is comfortable and warm.

 From Darwaza to the crater